taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 This RFC defines:

-* how taskcluster deployments will publish a manifest of their services
+* how taskcluster deployments will publish a manifest of their API references
 * how client generators will query and interpret service manifests and associated reference and schema documents in order to generate clients
 * how the architecture of the generated clients will change